 INTEGRAL LIGHT TECHNOLOGY® (ILT) GRILLES

-With integral light technology grilles, there are permanently bonded grilles attached to the inside of the window glass.
-A special non-glare foam spacer is placed in between the grilles casts a realistic shadow.
-This shadow effect give the look of individual windowpanes.
+With the integral light technology option, there are permanently bonded grilles attached to the inside of the window glass.
+A special non-glare foam spacer is placed in-between them, casting a realistic shadow.
+This shadow effect gives the look of individual windowpanes.
 Our Integral Light Technology grilles create the most authentic look of all for true-divided-light windows.
-ILT grilles are suggested by Pella for securing the traditional or historic design of your home.
-Interior finishes offered for the grilles are unfinished, prefinished stain or paint, and primed.
+ILT are suggested by Pella for securing the traditional or historic design of your home.
+Interior finishes offered are unfinished, pre-finished stain or paint, and primed.
 On the exterior, finishes for the ILT grilles are offered in matching cladding color, natural Mahogany, and primed Pine.

-With simulated-divided-light grilles, the wooden grilles are permanently bonded to both the inside and outside of the window’s glass.
-There is no spacer applied between these grilles.
-If you are aiming for a more traditional home look with divided-light windowpanes, the simulated-divided-light grilles will be a perfect addition to your windows.
-Interior finishes for the grilles include unfinished, prefinished stain or paint, and primed.
+With the simulated-divided-light option, the wooden grilles are permanently bonded to both the inside and outside of the window’s glass.
+There is no spacer applied between them.
+If you are aiming for a more traditional home look with divided-light windowpanes, the simulated-divided-light option will be a perfect addition to your windows.
+Interior finishes include unfinished, pre-finished stain or paint, and primed.
 The exterior will match the cladding color.

-If having the realistic look of individual windowpanes isn’t a necessity for you, a great alternative grille option would be the roomside grille.
-The removable roomside wood grille is attached to the interior side of your windows with a latching system to hold in place.
-These removable grilles are great for ease of glass window cleaning.
-If you prefer wooden grilles but still want the easy access to the windowpane for cleaning purposes, the removable roomside grilles may be the best option for your home.
-Interior finish options include unfinished, prefinished stain or paint, and primed.
+If having the realistic look of individual windowpanes isn’t a necessity for you, a great alternative option would be the room-side option.
+The removable room-side is attached to the interior side of your windows with a latching system to hold in place.
+These removable options are great for glass window cleaning ease.
+If you prefer the wooden style but still want the easy access to the windowpane for cleaning purposes, the removable room-sides may be the best option for your home.
+Interior finish options include unfinished, pre-finished stain or paint, and primed.
 The exterior will be finished to match the exterior cladding color.

-As an option for both wood and aluminum grilles, placing either between two separate windowpanes creates the look of the multiple windowpanes with divided light.
-Permanently sealing the grilles between two panes of insulating glass will still allow easy access to both the in and outside windows of the home.
-This makes cleaning even more simple and accessible than the removable wooden grilles featured above.
+An option for both wood and aluminum.
+They are placed between two separate windowpanes, which creates the look of multiple windowpanes with divided light.
+Permanently sealing them between two panes of insulating glass will still allow easy access to both the in and outside windows of the home.
+This makes cleaning even more simple and accessible than the removable wooden grilles.
 There are seven color options to choose from with the interior finish, and the exterior finish will match the select exterior cladding colors.